linuxaustralia/constitution_and_policies/event-checklist.md

 * Westpac online banking
 * Xero for accounting and general ledger functions

 A Council member or delegate will provide instructions and an overview on how to use the financial systems.
+In order to gain access to Westpac, you will need to provide the following information to [the Linux Australia Treasurer](mailto:treasurer@linux.org.au);

+* Westpac customer number (obtained by providing 100 points of ID at a Westpac branch - passport, driver's licence, Medicare card etc.)
+* Date of Birth
+* Mobile number
+* Full legal name
+* preferred email address

 It is expected that your event subcommittee will provide budgets for review by the Council, to ensure strong financial oversight.
 Budgetary guidelines are dealt with in detail in the [event subcommittee policy](subcommittee_policy_v2.md).